SanderSpies/Productivity/README.md

 - Wrong separation of concerns

-  The separation between views and templates are a wrong separation of concerns, and 2 way binding is a way to facilitate this already broken abstraction.
+  The separation between views and templates is a wrong separation of concerns, and template languages and 2 way binding is a way to facilitate this already broken abstraction.
 Reactjs solved this in the correct way by ensuring there is no difference between views and templates.
+Note that within the current Reactjs solution, only HTML is merged into JS.
+CSS is still left outside of the component, while ideally it should be inside of the component (FB is [thinking of it](https://github.com/reactjs/react-future/blob/master/04%20-%20Layout/Inline%20Style%20Extension.md).

 - Not using different layers of abstraction